paulagrcg/The-non-deterministic-genotype-phenotype-map-of-RNA-secondary-structure/RNA12/README.txt

 The data included (not yet in github) is in pickle format and are dictionaries:

-- dictgpmapMFE : complete MFE GP map of RNA12 (Heavy file so not included, can produce with code as explained in notebook)
+- dictgpmapMFE : complete MFE GP map of RNA12 (Heavy file, can produce with code as explained in notebook)

 - dictRNA12tot: complete ND GP map of RNA12 for energy gap 15kbT.
 (Heavy file, can produce with code as explained in notebook)